NLfrans/ESPhome/README.md

 Follow this https://www.youtube.com/watch?v=7R30c-H8Rro
 - install ESPhome add-on in HomeAssistant
-- connect you'r board using USB to the you server (RPI or whatever you are using)
+- connect your board using USB to your server (RPI or whatever you are using)
 - Click on the green (+) button
   ```
   1) Enter a name